Fitness Model Qimmah Russo Flaunts Killer Figure In Flirty Shorts & Bandeau Top

 Model Qimmah Russo has made quite a name for herself on Instagram for showing off her insanely fit body.
-The beauty’s physique is rock hard, and she doesn’t mind flaunting it in an array of sexy outfits.
+The beauty’s physique is rock-hard, and she doesn’t mind flaunting it in an array of sexy outfits.
 On Friday, she gave her 1.4 million followers something to get excited about when she flaunted her curves in a pair of flirty shorts with a tiny bandeau top.

-Qimmah’s shorts were made from a floral checked fabric.
+Qimmah’s shorts were made from floral checked fabric.
 They featured a wrap-around front and a tie at the side.
 A ruffle along the bottom edge gave them a feminine look.
-The shorts were also quite short, giving the beauty a chance to show off her muscular thighs.
-Qimmah’s top was a lavender color that flattered her skin tone.
+The bottoms were also quite skimpy, giving the stunner a chance to show off her muscular thighs.
+The model’s top was a lavender color that flattered her skin tone.

 The fitness guru’s update was a collection of six photos that saw her standing outside near a wall by a set of stairs.
 She struck several different poses in the cute outfit.

 Three of the snaps caught the beauty from the front.
-In two of them, she playfully lifted the hem of the shorts revealing the side of her thigh.
+In two of them, she playfully lifted the hem of the shorts, revealing the side of her thigh.
 She stood with her legs crossed while giving the camera flirty expressions.
 Another forward-facing image saw her bending over and touching the inside of her thigh, flaunting her shapely legs.

 Two of the pictures captured Qimmah from side angles.
 One photo saw her from her right side.
 She stood with one leg forward, showing off her thick thighs and the curve of her hip.
-Another side shot captured her from the left side as she lifted the hem of the shorts, flashing her bare hip with a smile on her face.
+She was also photographed from the left side as she again lifted the hem of the shorts, flashing her bare hip with a smile on her face.

-The remaining side captured the model from behind.
+The remaining slide captured the model from behind.
 With one foot on a step higher than the other, she flaunted her defined calf muscles.
-Her bare was also prominent in the snap as she turned her head and smiled with her eyes closed.
+Her booty was also prominent in the snap as she turned her head and smiled with her eyes closed.

-Many of her fans seemed to enjoy seeing Qimmah in the the cute outfit.
+Many of her fans seemed to enjoy seeing Qimmah in the cute outfit.

 “Absolutely gorgeous,” one fan wrote.